its-felix/GW2LogAnalysis/README.md

 ## Use/Instructions
 ### general Use
-- By hovering over text/fields, tool tips will show up giving additional details on the fields functionallity.
+- By hovering over text/fields, tool tips will show up giving additional details on the fields functionality.
 - There are few fields that are required to run the program, if they are not filled out, a window will pop up informing you of the missing field.
 - If a log fails to pass filtering options, the filter that the log failed to pass will be displayed in the parsing window.